 Uniquely identifies the device and commonly identifies its install location.
-If a name is not provided, is set to its unique 12-character Device ID (MAC address).
+If a name is not provided, set to its 12-character Device ID (MAC address).
 Allows up to a maximum of 50 characters.

 Information printed on the label affixed to the device only when configured through device preconfiguration.
 By default, set to the first 20 characters of the clock Name.

 All devices are assigned to a Business Unit.
 By default, devices are assigned to your account Business Unit.
 Users are assigned to a role by Business Unit, which allows them to only have access to what they are responsible for.

 If your account structure uses Locations to control user access, assign a device to a Location to ensure users have access to the devices they are responsible for.
 By default, devices are not assigned to a Location.

 A clock displays the local time of its assigned time zone.
 Default indicates the device is either set to the account time zone or its assigned Location time zone.
-The time zone is displayed in the parentheses.
-If the device is assigned to a Location, the default time zone is the Location's time zone.
+The assigned time zone is displayed in parentheses.

 Although OneVue monitors and manages the state of devices, the state change is designed to provide a function that allows a user to manually change the state of a device.

 From a clock profile, select its Gateway ID link to view or update its gateway profile settings.

 During its check-in sequence to OneVue, the device attempts to connect to this network first.
 If the connection fails, the device automatically attempts to connect to its alternate network.